-Gamebirds held captive through the winter for breeding may become subject to an 'Order' (regional or national) to house all kept birds or to otherwise keep them separate from wild birds.
-For species like pheasants and ducks, these Orders can present particular challenges.
+Gamebirds held captive through the winter for breeding may become subject to an Order (regional or national) to house all kept birds or to otherwise keep them separate from wild birds.
+For species like pheasants, ducks and turkeys, these Orders can present particular challenges.
 The authorities recognise that it is often impractical to house birds that are of a wild disposition and used to being kept outside in very large pens.
 It can also be impractical to roof net such pens so as to keep out wild birds, especially in winter when any weight of snow can easily collapse the entire structure unless large gauge netting is used.
 You should however look at the feasibility of netting over-wintering pens and be prepared to bring birds into roof-netted breeding pens earlier than usual.
-Over wintered game birds have historically been exempt from being "housed" indoors or under nets but continuation of this exemption cannot be guaranteed and proactive measures to prevent contact with wild birds will be required.

-If an Avian Influenza Prevention Zone (AIPZ) is put in place you will be required to take measures to deter wild waterfowl from accessing over-wintering pens.
+You should also look at ways of deterring wild waterfowl from accessing over-wintering pens.
 Locate pens away from waterfowl concentrations and deploy appropriate scaring techniques (examples include regular human presence, kites, flutter tape, flashing lights, lasers, bird wires, audible scarers and scarecrows).
-You will also be required to prevent access to ponds, lakes or standing bodies of water.